The main sectors of the economy are:

 - Primary sector – extraction of raw materials – mining, fishing and agriculture.

-- Secondary / manufacturing sector – concerned with producing finished goods, e.g. factories making toys, cars, food, and clothes.
+- Secondary / manufacturing sector – concerned with producing finished goods, e.g. Construction sector, manufacturing and utilities, e.g. electricity.

 - Service / ‘tertiary’ sector – concerned with offering intangible goods and services to consumers.
 This includes retail, tourism, banking, entertainment and I.T. services.

 The primary sector is sometimes known as the extraction sector – because it involves taking raw materials.
 These can be renewable resources, such as fish, wool and wind power.
-Or it can be the use of non-renewable resources, such as oil extraction, mining for coal.
+Or it can be the use of non-renewable resources, such as oil extraction, and mining for coal.
+Examples include:

 Initially, the manufacturing industry was based on labour-intensive ‘cottage industry’ e.g. hand spinning.
 However, the development of improved technology, such as spinning machines, enabled the growth of larger factories.
 Benefiting from economies of scale, they were able to reduce the cost of production and increase labour productivity.
 The higher labour productivity also enabled higher wages and more income to spend on goods and services.